 This may sound like unnecessary fluff.
 However, when you buy a business, the customers are nervous and afraid.
 These are negative emotions.
 If they are not overcome with positive feelings of goodwill, your newly acquired base is at risk of slipping away.

 Build the Relationship

 I hope you have a consistent cadence of meetings and touchpoints with your current clients where you stay in tune with their business goals and challenges.
-(If not, starting Periodic Business Reviews is low-hanging fruit you should go after right away!)
+(If not, starting to conduct Periodic Business Reviews is a simple, low-hanging fruit process change you should implement right away!)
 Build a relationship with your new customers.
 Don’t just send them a letter.
 Learn about their business goals.
 Get to know their people.
 Offer Periodic Business Reviews as one of your perks.

 Building relationships with your new customers does two things.
 First, it protects the accounts.
 Second, it sets the stage for cross-selling additional products and services into the account.
 That’s where things get good.
 Not only do you keep the customers from the acquisition, but you also grow them!